-Note: This article on the RunningLane XC National Championships was published in October.
-We're republishing this story on the eve of the race on Saturday.
-For more information on race day, visit our RunningLane XC Championships hub.
+Note: This article on the Garmin RunningLane Cross Country Championships was published in October of 2020.
+We're republishing this story ahead of the championship even on Saturday in Huntsville.
+For more information on race day, visit our Garmin RunningLane Championship Meet Page.

 By Cory Mull - MileSplit